adamkdean/EasyHashProvider/README.md

     var salt = provider.GetSalt(); // returns byte[]
     var saltStr = provider.GetString(salt); // returns string

-You can also set the salt length, default is set to 8 characters, you can either change the value for all salts or just for a single salt.
+You can also set the `SaltLength`, default is set to 8 characters, you can either change the value for all salts or just for a single salt.

     provider.SaltLength = 16;
     var salt = provider.GetSalt(16);